dennismulwablessed2/bootstrap/README.md

 # bootstrap
-#### {a webite potraying a fictional studio}, {8th March,2021}
+#### {a webite showcasing the great achivements and services offered at Delani studios}, {8th March,2021}
 #### By **{dennis mulwa}**
 ## Description
-{this is a fictional studio illustrating the use of bootstrap4,css,jQuery and html to display a more detailed website entirely illustarting the grasp with bootstrap  }
+{ The website shares information on the services and skills available on the website including accomplishments with a contact form to reach out to them incase of the nedd for further communication. }
 ## Setup/Installation Requirements
 * vs code